Phase retrieval from short-time Fourier transform in LCA groups: Introduction

 This paper is dedicated to the study of the short-time Fourier transform (STFT) phase retrieval problem in locally compact abelian groups.
 Readers who are interested in its applications to ptychography and other related areas are referred to \cite{ptychography,FaSt20, GrKoRa20}.
 For a locally compact abelian group $G$, we will write $\wh{G}$ for its dual group, which is also locally compact and abelian.
 The short time Fourier transform with respect to a window function $g$ is the operator $V_g: L^2(G)\rightarrow L^2(G\times \wh{G})$ satisfying

 for every $(x,\xi)\in G\times\wh{G}$.
 When dealing with the real-world applications of this theory, one is restricted by the fact that measuring devices are often only able to take phaseless samples.
 In our formulation, this translates to the problem of recovering a function $f$ from the values $|V_gf(S)|$ for some (computable) set $S\subseteq G\times \wh{G}$.
 Of course, the best possible outcome is to be able to identify $f$ up to multiplication by scalars of modulus one (this is, a \emph{global phase}).
 The hypothesis of $f$ being compactly supported is often harmless, although quite convenient for tackling the issue.
-With this in mind, our STFT phase retrieval problem can be stated as follows: \begin{problem} Let $G$ be a locally compact abelian group and $K\subseteq G$ be a compact set.
-Find a window function $g$, together with small sets $\Lambda\subseteq G$ and $\Gamma\subseteq \wh{G}$ such that every $f\in L^2(K)$ is uniquely determined by $|V_gf(\Lambda\times \Gamma)|$ up to a global phase. \end{problem}
+With this in mind, our STFT phase retrieval problem can be stated as follows: